named-data-iot/ndn-iot-package-over-posix/docs/src/examples.rst

 #.
 Subscribe to LED command and adjust illuminance value based on command content
 #.
 Publish a string ``hello`` to a pre-defined topic every 400000ms

-**Note:** When you stop a running ndn-lite application and want to restart, you have to re-bootstrap the device.
+**Note:** When you stop a running ndn-lite application or disconnected a device and want to reconnect, you have to re-bootstrap the device.
 Before that, please **delete the device from the controller**.
 To do so, please use the "device list" page in controller and hit ``remove``.
 As shown in the image below.
 Failure to do so will crash the application with ``TLV Type (should be TLV_AC_KEYID) not correct`` error.

 .. image:: images/delete_device.png